Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Characterization of level -lecture hall polytopes

 This inequality is equivalent to $\displaystyle \frac{e_j}{s_j}\geq \frac{e_{j+1}}{s_{j+1}}+1 $ which is a contradiction to $e_j<s_j$.

 Therefore, we have shown (A).
 Note that this is sufficient for showing the bijection, as the map is clearly injective and the sets are of the same cardinality by previous work of Savage and Schuster \cite{SavageSchuster}.
-That said, the bijection can also be realized through the fact that this map can clearly be reversed.
+That said, the bijection can also be realized through the fact that the map from Lemma~\ref{correspondence} can clearly be reversed.
 In particular, suppose that $\boldsymbol\lambda=(\lambda_1,\cdots,\lambda_n,k)\in \Pi_{\Pbn}$, we get our inversion sequence $\e$ by

 Note that this inversion sequence will have precisely $k$ ascents and moreover the $p$th ascent in the sequence will occur at $i$ precisely when $(p-1)\cdot s_i\leq \lambda_i <p\cdot s_i$ and $p\cdot s_{i+1}\leq \lambda_{i+1}< (p+1)\cdot s_{i+1}$ for some $1\leq p\leq k-1$.
 This is the exact reversal of the constructive map from inversion sequences to lattice points is $\Pi_{\Pbn}$.